 Ms. Rooney attributes her career success to being involved in so many political campaigns.
 She studied the process it took to be elected and noticed some politicians were not in God’s graces, but still were elected anyway.
 In this regard, Ms. Rooney draws upon the influence of her mother, who she describes as a fighter.
 During World War II, her mother worked in the war plant and fought for women, going on to work for unions.
 Her mother would go into specific factories where women were being mistreated and would successfully get a union investigation underway.

 These stories of her mother’s grit left Ms. Rooney to also want to fight for justice.
 She made it her mission in her work to always stand up for what was right and denounce the wrong.
-When she first arrived to the county around 1950, she would attend county board meetings and find that the board was totally made up of male members.
+When her mother first arrived to the county around 1950, she would attend county board meetings and find that the board was totally made up of male members.
 She would bring a friend with her and they sat in the audience, as they knew it was their right to attend a public meeting.
-The men would eventually allow them to stay and Ms. Rooney has never taken a back seat ever since.
+The men would eventually allow them to stay.
+Inspired by her mother’s actions, Ms. Rooney has never shied away from doing what is right to help others.

 Contact Ms. Rooney: